-Students in grades 6-8 will go to the Computer Lab three times a week; grades 1-5 will go twice a week; Kindergarten students will receive computer instruction once a week.
-Students in grades 2-8 will be asked to sign a computer/Internet user agreement.
+Students in grades 1-8 will go twice a week; Kindergarten students will receive computer instruction once a week.
+IPads are available for teachers to reserve for their students.
+This will allow technology education to extend outside the computer lab and give students additional computer experience.
+Students in grades 2-8 will be asked to sign a Computer/Internet User Agreement.
 The computer policy is included in Appendix E of this handbook.